mozillascience/EastAfricaWOW/README.md

 #### Life After WOW: The Open Leadership Mentors

 WOW was designed as a springboard for a group we're calling the Open Leadership Mentors.
 Members of the Open Leadership Mentors (with the support, advice, and encouragement of Mozilla staff and previously trained mentors) work together to create projects, share resources, and build active, regional communities of open source practitioners.
+Learn more about the Open Leadership program at their website here: https://foundation.mozilla.org/en/opportunity/mozilla-open-leaders/

 #### What is "open" research?